Fundraise for CCP

 The Cheltenham Challenge is a fundraising event organised by Caring for Communities and People (CCP), registered charity No. 1043143.
-The charity provides a wide range of services for children, young people, families and vulnerable adults, aimed at preventing homelessness, strengthening families and communities, and supporting independence.
-Based in Cheltenham, we operate across Gloucestershire, Worcestershire, Wiltshire, South Gloucestershire and Dorset.
+The charity provides a wide range of services for children, young people, families and vulnerable adults, aimed at tackling the causes and effects of homelessness.
+Based in Cheltenham, we operate across Gloucestershire, Worcestershire, Wiltshire, and Dorset.
 Your entry fee pays for the management of the event, with any surplus after costs being used to support the work of the charity.
 Whilst you can use the event to raise money for any charity of your choice, CCP would value your fundraising support.

 In return for a pledge to raise at least £100 + gift aid, we’ll give you free entry to the event of your choice plus a branded T-Shirt.